Arpit-Kumar231/Way-of-Mantis/README.md

 # Path of the Mantis - Collaborative Text Editor 🦗

-A real-time collaborative text editor built with Next.js, TipTap, Liveblocks, and Firebase.
+A real-time collaborative text editor built with Next.js+ Typescript, TipTap, Liveblocks, and Firebase.

 ## ✨ Features